halmasieh/Publications/README.md

 **9- A meshless method for the numerical solution of nonlinear Volterra integro-differential equation using radial basis functions**<br />
 Journal: Journal of Sama Technical and Vocational Traning College 2012; 2(1):41-44<br />
-Authors: Homa Almasieh, Jinoos Nazari Meleh
+Authors: Homa Almasieh, Jinoos Nazary Meleh

 **10- Delta basis functions and their applications to systems of integral equations**<br />
 Journal: Computers and Mathematics with Applications.
 2012;63:100-109<br />